Weakly minimal groups with a new predicate: Introduction

+Preservation of nfcp in Theorem \ref{thm:MAG-main}, is obtained via a result of Casanovas and Ziegler \cite{CaZi} involving small sets (see Proposition \ref{prop:CZsmall}).
+In order to apply \cite{CaZi}, we show that if $\cG=(G,+)$ is a weakly minimal abelian group with finite torsion, and $A\seq G$ is such that $A_{\cG}$ is mutually algebraic, then $A$ is small in $\cG$ (see Corollary \ref{cor:interpretG}).
+This result is also interesting in light of the fact that smallness of $A$ and mutual algebraicity of $A_{(\Z,+)}$ are given as separate arguments in the work on stable expansions of the form $(\Z,+,A)$ from \cite{CoSS}, \cite{CoGG}, \cite{LaPo}, and \cite{PaSk}.

-Finally, in Section \ref{sec:Zexp}, we use this result to find several new examples of stable expansions of weakly minimal abelian groups.
+Finally, in Section \ref{sec:Zexp}, we use Theorem \ref{thm:MAG-main} to find new examples of stable expansions of weakly minimal abelian groups.
 In particular, we show that if $\cG=(G,+)$ is a weakly minimal abelian group, $A$ is a subset of $G$, and one of the following situations holds, then $A_{\cG}^{\qf}$ is mutually algebraic and so Theorem \ref{thm:MAG-main} applies.